Visiting the beautiful Pyramids of Giza

 Red Pyramid: About 2,590 BC

 Sneferu’s next attempt was a success, the first smooth-sided pyramid.
-Called the ‘Red Pyramid’, due to the red hue of its sandstone, it was actually once gleaming white, covered in smoothly-polished, white limestone.
+This is called the ‘Red Pyramid’, due to the red hue of its sandstone.
+It was actually once gleaming white, covered in smoothly-polished, white limestone.

 Inside The Red Pyramid